tomcruzz/FarmData/README.md

 # Agdesk_Farm_Management
 This repository provides the source code for AgDesk Farm Management, a web-based application designed to streamline and optimize farm operations.

+**This guide assumes that AgDesk is being configured on a Windows x64 based operating environment**

 # Getting Started
 1. Software Dependencies
 2. Setting up the Python Environment
+3. Configuring the weather API
-3. Setting up a Database
+4. Setting up a Database
-4. Connecting the Database to Agdesk's Environment
+5. Connecting the Database to Agdesk's Environment
-5. Starting the Server and some Common Issues
+6. Starting the Server and some Common Issues

 # Software Dependencies